Beuth-Erdelt/DBMS-Benchmarker/paper.md

 Moreover Python is currently the most popular computer language, @PYPL, @TIOBE.

 To our knowledge there is no other such tool, c.f. the studies in @10.1007/978-3-319-67162-8_12 and @10.1007/978-3-030-12079-5_4.
-There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench, that provide very nice features, but none fitting these needs.
+There are other tools like Apache JMeter, HammerDB, Sysbench, OLTPBench and BenchBase, that provide very nice features, but none fitting these needs, since they are not Python-based and moreover some are limited in DBMS or not randomized.
 The design decisions of this tool have been elaborated in more detail in @10.1007/978-3-030-84924-5_6.
 DBMS-Benchmarker has been used as a support for receiving scientific results about benchmarking DBMS performance in Cloud environments as in @10.1007/978-3-030-84924-5_6 and @10.1007/978-3-030-94437-7_6.